Secure /

 RUN echo "Using: ${PACKAGES}"

-To set build arguments for a single service, navigate to the build arguments page in your service and select an editor mode.
+To set build arguments for a single resource, navigate to the build arguments page in your resource and select an editor mode.
 You may be prompted to enter your password.

 Persist build arguments in the runtime environment